 - The way your company collects and uses data should still be the same, but you may need to enact new security measures to ensure employees handle data securely at home.

 - Any compliance officers in charge of meeting disclosure requirements will need to be able to securely access any consumer data from home — a process that will likely require additional security measures and tools.

 - To ease any customer concerns and provide some much-needed certainty, let your customers know of any new security measures you put in place.
 Making customers aware of any changes will make them feel more confident doing business with you during this time and help build trust and loyalty.

 - For any business handling consumers’ sensitive payment details, adopting a PCI compliance solution that works across multiple customer engagement channels.
 Complying with the PCI DSS, which is the highest standard of security for payments, can help to ensure compliance with additional data privacy regulations and protect your company and customers from data breaches – whether you’re taking payment details from the office or at home.

 We are in difficult and unnavigated times, and a data breach won’t make things any easier.
-Employees and consumers alike are looking to businesses to prioritise security and compliance while ensuring that the tools are in place to securely work remote.
-We don’t have a blueprint to know what the workplace will look like in a month, or in 6 months, but taking these steps today towards improving your organisation’s security practices with ensure that your company and employees are prepared for all that the future holds.
+Employees and consumers alike are looking to businesses to prioritize security and compliance while ensuring that the tools are in place to securely work remote.
+We don’t have a blueprint to know what the workplace will look like in a month, or in 6 months, but taking these steps today towards improving your organization’s security practices with ensure that your company and employees are prepared for all that the future holds.
 Allow the interactions to be about the customer and a positive journey.
-With the right solutions in place, your organisation can be a source of calm in the chaos.
+With the right solutions in place, your organization can be a source of calm in the chaos.